orenevan/nats_cluster/README.md

 Using Terraform and AWS cloud EC2 instances .

 ## Bonus -- Automate service discovery method
-Was achived using docker swarm capabilities
+Was achived using docker swarm capabilities See "Appendix Docker Swarm capabilities"

 ## Test script
 Test script that validates that the service is acting properly by trying to subscribe to a subject on one node and publish to the same subject on another node.